publisha/publisha.github.io/_papers/iterativepublishing.md

 A **Reprint** may be the same book but with some changes, although unless you see something like "with a new preface by ...", then you may not know.
 A reprint could be same content but reset with new type.
 It is different from a **facsimile** which is an exact copy (page-by-page), often used to re-publish legacy content that can only be taken from printed pages.

 **Errata** are corrections to a book when it has already been printed.
-The corrections are printed on a slip of paper and then glued into the front matter of the book before distribution.
+The corrected errors are printed on a slip of paper and then glued into the front matter of the book before distribution.
 This happens very rarely, since this give a negative impression of the quality of the book.
 Since many books now have a companion web site, these corrections are often to found listed there.

 ### Imprint pages (title page verso)